Architecture

 - Validates folder accessibility on launch

-Section titled “ExportRecordStore”Tracks which assets have been exported per-destination to avoid duplicates and support resume.
+Section titled “ExportRecordStore (timeline)”Tracks which assets have been exported per-destination (keyed by the stable destination id) to avoid duplicates and support resume.

 - Stores records by